Bhupesh-V/Bhupesh-V.github.io/interview.md

 Nothing, honestly.
 I consider myself as an average human with average skills.
 I am not going to sit here gloat about things that can change your perspective.
 A lot of public stuff that I have, like my [blog](https://bhupesh.me/), [digital garden](https://til.bhupesh.me/) and [github](https://github.com/bhupesh-V/) justifies my skills & knowledge.

 If you disagree, you are free to reject.
-At the end of the day, hiring humans is basically a trust exercise and I honestly consider it as a highly opinionated & stupid exercise to pass before I'm "eligible" to get paid to work.
+Hiring humans is basically a trust exercise and I honestly consider it as a highly opinionated & stupid exercise to pass before I'm "eligible" to get paid to work.

 <!-- ### Talk to me, in a free form back & forth way about software development -->